rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 > 松吉貞助久盛
 > 山川久蔵幸雅

 This is a list of the past headmasters of the school. 尉 (*jō*, "inspector") is the third highest of the four administrative ranks of the ritsuryō system, and is thus not a name as such.
+Similarly, 太夫 (*dayū*, "lord steward") was the fifth court rank.

 The seventh headmaster Hasegawa Chikaranosuke Hidenobu (Eishin) was known as a swordsman of incredible skill, and the school was renamed Hasegawa Eishin-ryū in recognition of his contribution to the art.
 Hayashi Rokudayū Morimasa, the ninth headmaster, relocated the school to Tosa (thus creating the Tosa Eishin-ryū lineage), and incorporated Ōmori-ryū into the curriculum.